Emergency essentials for pets, when a disaster strikes, are as important as emergency supplies for your family.

 Here are some emergency essentials for pets that should be included:

-- Toys – favorite toys can be comforting, and your pet will behave better if she has toys to occupy her time.
+Favorite toys are comforting, and your pet will behave better if she has toys to occupy her time.

 Keeping Track of Your Pet